February 28, 2025

 FIV weakens the immune system, making infected cats more vulnerable to secondary infections caused by bacteria, viruses, or fungi.

-• Antibiotics and Antifungal Medications.
-These are used to treat common infections such as respiratory illnesses, urinary tract infections, or skin conditions.
+Antibiotics and Antifungal Medications.
+These are used to treat common infections such as respiratory illnesses, urinary tract infections, and skin conditions.

-Because FIV-positive cats are more susceptible to recurring infections, be sure to watch for early signs of illness, such as lethargy, low appetite, or changes in behavior, and consult with us if you need any help.
+FIV-positive cats are more susceptible to recurring infections.
+So, be sure to watch for early signs of illness, such as lethargy, low appetite, or changes in behavior.
+Consult with us if you need any help.

 Lifestyle Adjustments

-To help improve your cat’s life, a couple of lifestyle adjustments will be great.
+To help improve your cat’s life, a couple of lifestyle adjustments will make all the difference.

-• Indoor-Only Living.
-Keeping an FIV-positive cat indoors reduces their exposure to infectious agents and minimizes the risk of spreading the virus to other cats.
-If your cat enjoys the outdoors, consider using a leash and harness.
+Keep Your Cat Indoors.
+If your cat has FIV, staying indoors reduces their exposure to infectious agents.
+This minimizes the risk of spreading the virus to other cats.

-• Clean and Enriched Environment.
+Clean and Safe Home.
 Maintain a clean home, including food and water bowls, litter boxes, and bedding.
 Providing enrichment like toys, scratching posts, and cozy resting areas helps keep cats mentally and physically stimulated.

 Regular Checkups